 See spreadsheets for county, city, town & place data.

-UNEMPLOYMENT: The unadjusted unemployment rate in Pima County in February 2024 was 3.6%, up from 3.5% in February 2023.
-City and town unemployment rates in February 2024 were:
+The annual unemployment rate in Pima County in 2023 was 3.8%, unchanged from 2022.
+City and town unemployment rates in 2023 were:

-See spreadsheets, below, for the most recent monthly and annual Pima County, city, and town Labor Force, Employment, and Unemployment data).
+See spreadsheets, below, for the most recent monthly Pima County, city, and town labor force, employment, and unemployment data.

-NONFARM PAYROLL EMPLOYMENT: The number of nonfarm jobs in Pima County was up by 6,200 in 2023 for job growth of 1.6% (based on average monthly job numbers).
+The number of nonfarm jobs in Pima County was up by 6,200 in 2023 for job growth of 1.6% (based on average monthly job numbers).
 The private sector added 4,300 jobs (1.3%) while government added 1,800 jobs (2.4%).
-See spreadsheets, below, for the most recent monthly and annual Pima County Nonfarm Payroll Employment by industry/sector.
+See spreadsheets, below, for the most recent monthly Pima County nonfarm payroll employment by industry/sector.

 For more info on Pima County's personal income and GDP, check out the county's BEA Regional Fact Sheet (BEARFACTS)